 Mtsvadi is the local take on the shish kebab or shashlik omnipresent across the former Russian Empire, and much of what was once the Warsaw Pact.
 While no country can claim this savory dish as their own, no Supra is complete without it.
 Roasted chicken can be found in most restaurants, whether in the form of Satsivi (cooked in a walnut sauce and saved for special occasions, like New Year’s Eve), Shkmeruli (which has a creamy milk and garlic sauce), or Bazhe (prepared with a sauce combining walnuts, garlic, and spices).

 The most popular and unique sweet is Churchkhela, which resembles sausages or hand-dipped candles.
 Known as “Georgian Snickers,” this treat is made from nuts (usually hazelnuts or, naturally, walnuts) threaded on a string, then dipped into thick, concentrated grape juice mixed with flour, multiple times.
-These colorful candies are found everywhere, from devoted storefronts in Tbilisi’s Old Town, to roadside stands.
-During some of our countryside tours you’ll get to make churchkela for yourself.
+These colorful candies are found everywhere, from devoted storefronts in Tbilisi’s Old Town to roadside stands.

 Time for Wine?
 Or is it Chacha Time?